Irregularly and incompletely sampled random fields in the Earth sciences: Analysis and synthesis of parameterized covariance models: S E P A R A B I L I T Y O F S P A T I A L L Y M E R G E D P R O C E S S E S

 Case~(a) in the top left of Fig.~\ref{fig:merged} displays a single realization for process $I$ and in the top right for process $I\!I$.
 For each simulation, we apply our maximum-likelihood estimation strategy to determine estimators $\hbtheta_I$ and $\hbtheta_{I\!I}$, taking the sampling window for the analysis, $w\ofx$ in eqs~(\ref{eq:dwl}) and~(\ref{eq:blurredspec}) to be a unit taper (i.e., fully observed).
 The ensembles of estimates for the three Mat\'ern parameters are displayed in the center columns as smooth distributions, with yellow kdes distinguishing the ensemble of $\hbtheta_I$, yellow overlying curves marking the normal distribution fit to the $\hbtheta_I$ sample mean and sample standard deviation, and black overlying curves showing the normal distribution fit to the sample mean and analytically calculated parameter standard deviation (eq.~\ref{eq:magic}) evaluated at the ensemble sample mean for the unit taper sampling window on the rectangular grid.
 Similarly, the blue kdes, matching blue curves, and overlying black curves with the shared centers correspond to the distribution of the $\hbtheta_{I\!I}$ and its empirical and analytically calculated standard deviations.
 The true parameter values for $\btheta_{I}$ and $\btheta_{I\!I}$ are labeled on the horizontal axis, displayed as ticked vertical lines in yellow and blue, respectively, with $\btheta_{I\!I}$ falling to the right as its true parameter values were selected to always be greater than $\btheta_{I}$.
 The experimental outcomes of (a) include two ensembles centered on their truths with predictable parameter uncertainties that correspond to the observed ensembles.
 The spread of the ensembles scales with the magnitude of the parameter value: unsurprisingly, the larger the $\theta_i$, the larger the $\var\{\theta_i\}$.
 We retain the setup of the fields and organization of results throughout the experiments that follow.
-Case~(b) considers the two processes occurring within the same unit window, either with process $I\!I$ (coded by the deeper color valued, blue-toned colormap within the realizations shown in Fig.~\ref{fig:merged}) within the interior of process $I$ (shown in the lighter, yellow-toned colormap of Fig.~\ref{fig:merged}) in the left hand-side ``$I$'' column, or the opposite (process $I$ within the interior of process $I\!I$) in the right hand-side ``$I\!I$'' column.
-In this example, we are (knowingly incorrectly) attempting to estimate a stationary Mat\'ern process from a non-stationary field.
-The estimate ensembles and normal approximations reveal estimates that are intermediate to $I$ and $I\!I$ in comparison to case (a).
-Additionally, our analytical prediction of uncertainty evaluated at the ensemble sample mean for a unit taper window (black curve) reveals a larger anticipated spread than we observe from the ensemble.
-Cases~(c) through (f) consider a single process confined to the same bounded area (denoted \emph{mask} in Fig.~\ref{fig:merged} and Table~\ref{tab:merged}) or its complement (\emph{anti-mask}) observed and analyzed with the \emph{unit} taper, with or without smoothing (\emph{Sm.}) applied at the edges of the field.
-These experiments are deemed unsuccessful due to the bias imparted on the ensemble of estimates and the discrepancy between the observed and predicted parameter uncertainty.
-Cases~(g) through (j) are formatted as (c--f), however, they are analyzed according to the proper observation window, either tapered by the \emph{mask} or \emph{anti-mask} with possible smoothing at the edges.
-In all of these experimental cases, the estimates are unbiased and the empirical and analytical parameter uncertainties are well matched, a testament to the debiased Whittle likelihood of eq.~(\ref{eq:dwl}).
-Smoothing the outer edges of the field does not appear to improve the ensemble mean in these cases, though we do see a subtle increase in parameter uncertainty when smoothing is applied.